queenpogi/ios-activator-listener-create/README.md

 #SYNOPSIS

 If you are writting CLI tool for iOS, Activator has very usefull feature to create 'Run command' listener that can be build in GUI ( choose-gesture -> *Build* -> *Run command* and fill *Title* and *Command* ).
-Assigning created listener to event will execute specified command in shell.
+Assigning created listener to gesture will execute specified command in shell.
 Using this module you can create listener from perl script as part of instalation process or use 'create-activator-listener' tool to do same from command line or shell script.
 Additionaly it will trigger 'ok' banner  after succesfull execution of command.

 To create Activator listener during package instalation, include it in a package and put into debian 'postinst' file `create-activator-listener -c 'command -param -param'`
 As not everyone is fan of command line, this way user can install your tool and Activator gesture is created automaticaly so user can just assign it.